Roof Sheathing Calculator

 Estimate how many sheets of 4×8 plywood are needed to sheath a roof, accounting for roof pitch.

 Find How Many Sheets of Plywood You Need to Sheath a Roof

-Once you have the area you can divide by the area of a sheet of plywood to find the number of sheets needed.
-A 4×8 sheet of plywood is 32 ft2.
+Once you have the size of the roof area, you can divide it by the area of a sheet of plywood to find the number of sheets needed.
+A 4×8 sheet of plywood is 32 sq ft.
 So, dividing the area of the roof by 32 will give you the number of sheets needed.

-For example, if your roof is 1500 ft2 then it will take 47 sheets of plywood to sheath it.
+For example, if your roof is 3,000 sq ft, then it will take 94 sheets of plywood to sheath it.

-It will be a good idea to get an extra few sheets of plywood when ordering to allow for waste and off-cuts.
-Small scraps are often unusable to span joists and effectively cover the roof so extra material will save extra trips to the hardware store.
+It’s usually a good idea to get an extra few sheets of plywood when ordering to allow for waste and off-cuts.
+Small scraps are often unusable to span joists and effectively cover the roof, so extra material will save extra trips to the hardware store.